rayback00001/Web-Portfolio/README.md

 # Web-Portfolio

-I created this Web-Portfolio to show my Web-Development skills for my internship search.
+I am creating a Web-Portfolio to show my Web-Development skills for my internship search.

+# Process

+Not finished, still in process...